rkuester/tensorflow/tensorflow/lite/micro/kernels/PORTING.md

     not appear as a diff of the lite version.
 Instead, the files would simply appear at the destination path in their final form.

+    Even this copied, inactive code must pass CI's clang-format check prior to merge, and unfortunately the version from lite is not always already clang-formatted.
+Do clang-format it before submitting.
+This exception to the copy-without-modifying directive is unavoidable and allowed.

 1.  **PR-4: Remove the bulk of lite-specific code from the files copied to micro in the previous step.**